embEDUx/documentation/src/background/evaluation/comparison/yocto-project.md

 ### Linux Kernel
 **Poky** comes with the linux kernel versions 3.10, 3.14 and 3.17.
 These versions are quited outdated.
-Also adding the support for each of the platforms comes with modifying and adding configurations for each of the desired kernel version.
+Also adding the support for each of the platforms comes with modifying and adding multiple recipes for each of the desired kernel version.

 ### RootFS